ironprathamx/cryptonite_taskphase_pratham/Linux_Luminarium/Processes_and_Jobs.md

 Don't forget to press Enter to quit me!
 ```
 ## What I learnt
+That I had to enter fw directly instead of looking it up on the process list.
 # H.6 Backgrounding Processes
 ## Question
 You've resumed processes in the foreground with the fg command.
 You can also resume processes in the background with the bg command!
 This will allow the process to keep running, while giving you your shell back to invoke more commands in the meantime.